Certifiable Factor Graph Optimization: Experiments

+These results confirm that our certifiable factor graph optimization framework provides a practically effective unification of the certifiable estimation and factor graph-based \emph{local} optimization paradigms.
+In particular, our approach recovers solutions with \emph{identical} objective values and certified suboptimality bounds as \emph{specialized}, \emph{problem-specific} certifiable estimators, while preserving the high computational efficiency of state-of-the-art factor graph-based \emph{local} optimization methods.

-The computational issues discussed above must be weighed against the dramatic reduction in implementation effort enabled by our certifiable factor graph framework, a comparison that overwhelmingly favors our approach.
-At present, designing and deploying a new certifiable estimator is a laborious and highly specialized undertaking: practitioners must manually analyze the estimation problem, derive an associated effective SDP relaxation, construct the corresponding Burer-Monteiro factorization, design a custom Riemannian optimization algorithm for the BM-factored SDP relaxation that is tailored to the specific geometry of the problem's feasible set, and then wrap the entire pipeline in a Riemannian Staircase meta-algorithm.
-Each of these steps requires substantial expertise in convex analysis, differential geometry, and numerical optimization, and must be repeated \emph{ab initio} for \emph{every individual problem class} one wants to address.
-According to reports from the authors of the state-of-the-art certifiable estimators used as the baselines in our experiments (personal communication), the initial development of each of these custom certifiable solvers required \emph{several weeks to months} of dedicated engineering effort, even for practitioners with substantial prior expertise and experience in convex optimization, differential geometry, and numerical methods.
+Crucially, this unification is achieved within a general-purpose factor graph framework, substantially reducing the implementation effort required to develop certifiable estimators.
+At present, designing and deploying such estimators is a laborious and highly specialized undertaking: practitioners must derive problem-specific SDP relaxations, construct corresponding Burer-Monteiro factorizations, develop custom Riemannian optimization algorithms tailored to the geometry of each problem's feasible set, and then integrate these components within a Riemannian Staircase procedure.
+Each of these steps requires substantial expertise in convex analysis, differential geometry, and numerical optimization, and must typically be repeated \emph{ab initio} for each new problem class.

-In contrast, assembling a certifiable estimator using our certifiable factor graph framework can typically be completed in a \emph{day or less}.
-A practitioner already familiar with standard factor graph optimization need only replace the original variable and factor types appearing in their existing factor graph model with their lifted certifiable counterparts; the rest follows automatically from the framework developed in this paper.
+In contrast, assembling a certifiable estimator using our certifiable factor graph framework is quite straightforward.
+A practitioner familiar with the factor graph abstraction need only replace the original variable and factor types in a factor graph model of the target estimation task with their lifted certifiable counterparts; the remainder then follows directly from the framework proposed in this paper.
 In particular, no specialized expertise in convex optimization, semidefinite programming, or differential geometry is required, and no custom solver development is needed.
-This reduction in implementation effort, from weeks or months to hours, is the central practical contribution of this work, and paves the way for certifiable estimation to become as ubiquitous in robotic perception as conventional factor graph optimization is today.
+This reduction in implementation effort transforms certifiable estimation from a \emph{specialized}, \emph{months-long} development effort into a straightforward task that can be completed in \emph{hours} using standard factor graph libraries and workflows.